 The exchange's breakdown of sectors by market capitalization shows a skew towards financial services (38%), energy (20%) and materials (10%), while industrials and consumer discretionary round out the top five sectors.
 Many of these companies consist of so-called junior mining companies focused on developing natural resources, such as gold mines or timber yards.

 Listing requirements on the Toronto Stock Exchange vary based on the type of company seeking a listing.
 For instance, mining companies must meet certain property, work programs, and working capital requirements before listing, while oil and gas companies have only working capital and financial requirements that must be met to qualify for the exchange.

 Smaller companies that don't qualify for the TSX exchange may instead be listed on the TSX Venture Exchange, which is similar to the OTC Markets or NASDAQ OTCBB in the United States.
-These companies have less of a track record and may be in development stages compared to the larger companies that are listed on the larger TSX exchange.
+These companies have less of a track record and can be in development stages compared to the larger companies that are listed on the larger TSX exchange.

 Investing through the Toronto Stock Exchange